 Close the account.
 If the lender continues to try to draft funds from your account you may have to ask the bank for a permanent ("hard") closing of the account.
 (But be sure to open a new account at a different bank before you close the old account.
 You may find it more difficult to open a new account once your old one is closed, especially if the lender has hit the old account with multiple overdrafts.)

 Stop debt collectors.
 You can ask that efforts by the payday lender or a debt collector to collect on the loan stop.
-If the lender or collection agency harasses you, threatens to arrest you or garnish your wages, file a complaint with Attorney General Roy Cooper’s office at 1-877-5-NO-SCAM toll free within NC.
+If the lender or collection agency harasses you, threatens to arrest you or garnish your wages, file a complaint with Attorney General Josh Stein’s office at 1-877-5-NO-SCAM toll free within NC.

 Look elsewhere.
 Alternatives to payday loans include small savings accounts or rainy day funds; salary advances from your employer; working out an extended payment plan with your creditor; loans from friends, relatives, your church or social service agencies.
 Also, many credit unions, including the North Carolina State Employees’ Credit Union, offer low interest, short-term, small loans with quick approval that are a much better option than payday loans.
 Other options that are more expensive than a credit union loan but better than a payday loan are a credit card advance or a loan from a local consumer finance company.